PKU-Alignment/omnisafe/docs/source/BaseRL/PPO.rst

             -  adv_estimation_method (float):Roughly what KL divergence we think is
                appropriate between new and old policies after an update.
 This will get used for early stopping.
 (Usually small, 0.01 or 0.05.)
-            -  standardized_reward (int):  Use standarized reward or not.
+            -  standardized_reward (int):  Use standardized reward or not.
-            -  standardized_cost (bool): Use standarized cost or not.
+            -  standardized_cost (bool): Use standardized cost or not.

 ------